United States Special Operations Command: Space Force Special Operations Command

 As of October 2023, the United States Space Force has not announced the formation of a Special Operations Commander.
 However, in July 2023, the United States Space Force assigned Col. Stephan Cummings as an "Element Commander" to U.S. Special Operations Command.
 As of October 2023, the United States Space Force has not announced any heraldry for Space Force Special Operations Command.

+Theater Special Operations Commands

+Theater Special Operations Commands are tasked with managing Special Operations Forces within their area of responsibility.